bakalyar/currency_converter_api/README.md

 ##Features:

-- Provides plugin 'Free Currency Converter API' for free.currencyconverterapi.com
+- Provides plugin 'Free Currency Converter API' for free version of currencyconverterapi.com
 - Block for converting with allowed currencies.

 ##TODO list for future: